SolangeUG/nature-in-code/code_meets_biology.md

 That had me thinking, and I set out to find a hands-on, and more enjoyable way for him to not only learn programming, but fall madly in love with it.
 In doing so, I came across a fantastic course for beginners on edX called [Nature in Code: Biology in Javascript][1].
 This course shows how basic programming constructs can be used as a powerful tool to describe, understand and reason about our natural world.

 In this post, we'll talk about how the aforementioned course teaches scientific ideas such as evolution and epidemics using simple models.
-More specifically, we define a model as our starting point, then we'll look into how migration, one of main forces that lead to evolution is implemented.
-Finally, we'll look at how the spread of infectious diseases is represented in Javascipt.
+More specifically, we define a `null` model as our starting point, then we'll look into how migration, one of main forces that lead to evolution is implemented.
+Finally, building from the previous ideas, we'll briefly touch on how the spread of infectious diseases can be represented in code.

 ## The Hardy-Weinberg Model